louisbutt338/nFoils/README.md

 Dependent on the SANDY package for nuclear data extraction, actigamma package for radioactive isotope properties, plus numpy/scipy/matplotlib for the usual.
 Also includes some postprocessing and preprocessing codes for FISPACT, OpenMC, MCNP, SPECTRA-UF

 Reference to be provided late 2025.
-Please contact LJB841@bham.ac.uk if you would like further information
+Please contact LJB841@bham.ac.uk for further information

 ## installing nFoils